Mozart and the development of the piano concerto

 A word before we go on about the numbering of Mozart’s piano concertos.
 Received wisdom tells us that he wrote 27, but this includes one for two pianos (No 10 in E flat), another for three (No 7 in F) as well as seven arrangements: Nos 1-4 and a further three (of sonatas by Bach’s son Johann Christian) which for some reason are not numbered.
 This leaves us with 21 canonical original concertos: Nos 5, 6, 8, 9 and 11-27 – but as we have seen with symphonies, it’s probably best to leave their numbering well alone.

 It's also worth noting that opinions differ on when Mozart started writing his keyboard concertos for piano rather than harpsichord.
-The point when they move from being arrangements to his own compositions is a convenient one, but a good deal of the music in the first of his original keyboard concertos still works perfectly work on the harpsichord.
+The point when they move from being arrangements to his own compositions is a convenient one, but a good deal of the music in the first of his original keyboard concertos still works perfectly well on the harpsichord.
 Part of this may have been down to canny marketing, ensuring that the music had a wider reach by being playable on all keyboard instruments, old and new-fangled alike.

 The beginning of the second movement from Mozart's Piano Concerto No 21 (in the original manuscript)